mini-stone/LLM-Network-packets-trace/README.md

 This project explores how **Large Language Models (LLMs)** can generate realistic **network packet traces** without fine-tuning.
 Instead of relying on diffusion or GAN models such as [NetDiffusion](https://dl.acm.org/doi/10.1145/3639037) or [NetShare](https://github.com/netsharecmu/NetShare), this work evaluates whether general-purpose LLMs (ChatGPT, Gemini, Llama 3.1) can synthesize valid, protocol-compliant traces through **prompt engineering** and **in-context learning**.

-Generated traces are first produced in **JSON format** for interpretability and validation, then converted into **PCAP** for visualization and quantitative analysis.
+Generated traces are first produced in **JSON format** for interpretability and validation, then converted into **PCAP** for quantitative analysis.

 ---